Updated: 3 September 2020

 - If you need any support completing an online application of any kind don’t hesitate to call the Customer Services team on 01753 475111.

 Free school meals

 Freedom of Information requests

-- Langley Leisure Centre and The Centre are now open.
+- Langley Leisure Centre, The Centre and the Ice Arena are now open.
 Please check Everyone Active for details on opening times and new procedures for using the facilities.
 We look forward to seeing you soon!